KRS-One: Early life

-At age 16 he left home permanently, and spent a time living homeless in New York, before eventually signing himself into a Group Home in the Bronx.
+At age 16 he left home permanently, and spent a time living homeless in New York, before eventually signing himself into a group home in the Bronx.

-Hip hop
+Hip-hop

-Growing up, Parker had developed a deep love of the emerging hip hop culture in New York, and by that time he was honing his craft as an MC, as well as being an active graffiti writer.
-Some time after leaving the group home he moved into a homeless shelter in the South Bronx where he was dubbed "Krishna" by the residents due to his curiosity about the Hare Krishna spirituality of some of the anti-poverty workers.
+Growing up, Parker had developed a deep love of the emerging hip-hop culture in New York, and by that time he was honing his craft as an MC, as well as being an active graffiti writer.
+In 1984, he left the group home and moved into a homeless shelter in the South Bronx.
+While he was in the homeless shelter, he was dubbed "Krishna" by the residents due to his curiosity about the Hare Krishna spirituality of some of the anti-poverty workers.
 During his stay at the community shelter he encountered youth counsellor Scott Sterling a.k.a.
 DJ Scott La Rock and there began a DJ-MC relationship.
 He also engaged in the street art activity graffiti under the alias KRS-One (Knowledge Reigns Supreme Over Nearly Everyone).
 Together he and Sterling created Boogie Down Productions, releasing their debut album, Criminal Minded, in 1987.

+KRS-One also practices activism in his career and is a leading figure and founder of several hip-hop groups that worked to promote peace and education, such as the Stop the Violence Movement and Human Education Against Lies (H.E.A.L.).
+He also founded the Temple of Hip Hop, a group dedicated to preserving and expanding hip-hop culture and spirituality.
+Through this, KRS-One intends to decriminalize hip-hop and "raise hip-hop's identity and self-esteem".
+In an interview with Aki X in the January 2003 issue of Thrasher, KRS-One observes: "Hip-hop has manifested Martin Luther Kings "I Have A Dream" speech where he envisioned that the sons and daughters of former slave owners and sons and daughters of former slaves would join hands in brotherhood towards justice and freedom.
+Hip-hop express that through Eminem and Dr. Dre, through Russell Simmons and the Beastie Boys, through MC Search, Run DMC and Aerosmith.
+This is what it is to be hip-hoppa."

+Early Influences

+In KRS-One's song, "Outta Here", he reflects on the early days of New York hip-hop, influenced by acts like Run-DMC and Whodini, who he heard on the Awesome Two's radio show on WHBI.
+KRS-One explains how the release of BDP's Criminal Minded, and Eric B. & Rakim's Paid in Full (1987) had the unintended effect of turning both groups into hip-hop pioneers.
+He also claims that his album By All Means Necessary (1988) and Public Enemy's It Takes a Nation of Millions to Hold Us Back (1988) were a main influence that set off consciousness in rap.